 The Division 2 raids represent the pinnacle of late-game achievements in Ubisoft’s massively multiplayer third-person shooter.
 Fully-fledged raids never made it to the first Division, which made up for it with smaller scale Incursions, the fact that the sequel’s take on this staple of MMO gameplay features larger teams is music to the ears of The Division 2’s players.

 Better still, The Division 2 raids are totally free, unlike the paid DLC Incursion missions of the original, leaving you with no excuse not to get a squad together.
 The first eight-player Division 2 endgame content has already dropped, with elite squads straining every sinew to shaving seconds off their record times.

 We’ve pooled together all the latest details on The Division 2 raids, from roughly how challenging they are to when Massive Entertainment plans on dropping future raids, so you know exactly what to expect as you seek to pit yourself and seven mates up against the toughest challenges Ubisoft’s looter shooter can throw at you.
 Here’s everything we know about The Division 2’s raids.

 The first Division 2 raid release date was May 16, 2019.
 In other words, provided you’re at least World Tier 5 and have Tidal Basin beat, you can dive in now.
 We don’t know when future raids are coming yet, and Massive haven’t committed to how many there’ll be, yet.

-The Division 2 Operation Dark Hours raid
+Division 2 Dark Hours raid gameplay

 We’ve got plenty more guides for the upcoming post-apocalyptic shooter, such as a breakdown of The Division 2 brand sets, and everything we know about the Outcasts, Hyenas, and True Sons faction.
-We will be updating this guide with all the latest information so check back regularly for more details on raids.
+We will be updating this guide with all the latest information so check back regularly for more details on The Division 2 raids.